noxer/gops/README.md

 You don't.
 Right now GoPS does not support any config files or command line parameters.
 Instead you can edit `main.go` or the segments themselfs to adapt the prompt to your needs.

 ### I've successfully built and activated GoPS but it prints strange characters in the prompt.
 How do I fix that?
 You've either not installed `powerline-fonts` or it is not configured to be used in your terminal.
-Make sure you've installed installed it from [here](https://github.com/powerline/fonts#installation) and you've activated one of the fonts.
+Make sure you've installed it from [here](https://github.com/powerline/fonts#installation) and you've activated one of the fonts.
 The font used for the screenshot is `Source Code Pro for Powerline Medium`.

 ### I found a bug, how do I report it?
 Open an issue in this repository.
 Make sure you include information about the used operating system and terminal.